gmalette/gmalette.github.io-src/_posts/2020-02-18-affordance-for-errors-pt3.md

 ### Removing the Affordances

 To partially remove the affordance #1, we need to give an incentive to the user to use the return value.
 In fact, we will give them no choice.
-We can start by make `reserve` return a `Reservation` object, which is now the owner of `claim` and `unreserve` methods.
+We can start by making `reserve` return a `Reservation` object, which is now the owner of `claim` and `unreserve` methods.
 In doing so, we also solved #3; our users _cannot_ use a different instance of `ReservationManager` to `claim` or `unreserve.`

 ```ruby
 reservation = manager.reserve(cart)